Police dog: Early history

 Dogs have been used in law enforcement since the Middle Ages.
 Wealth and money was then tithed in the villages for the upkeep of the parish constable's bloodhounds that were used for hunting down outlaws.
 The first recorded use of police dogs was in the early 14th century in St. Malo, France, where dogs were used to guard docks and piers.
-By the late 14th century, bloodhounds were used in Scotland, known as "Slough dogs" – the word "Sleuth", (meaning detective) was derived from this.
+By the late 14th century, bloodhounds were used in Scotland, known as "Slough dogs" – the word "sleuth" (meaning "detective") was derived from this.
 Between the 12th and 20th centuries, police dogs on the British Isles and European continent were primarily used for their tracking abilities.

 The rapid urbanization of England and France in the 19th century increased public concern regarding growing lawlessness.
 In London, the existing law enforcement, the Bow Street Runners, struggled to contain the crime on their own, and as a result, private associations were formed to help combat crime.
 Night watchmen were employed to guard premises, and were provided with firearms and dogs to protect themselves from criminals.

 Modern era

-Bloodhounds used by Sir Charles Warren to try to track down the serial killer Jack The Ripper in the 1880s.
+Bloodhounds used by Charles Warren to try to track down the serial killer Jack the Ripper in the 1880s.